-- 284. The telescope and its uses through models, pictures, drawing and other devices - 285.
-Models showing solar systems - 286.
-Creative pictures of solar system (comets, constellations, etc.) - 287.
-Creative ideas through models, illustration, cartoons, or booklets of man in - 288.
-Examples of artificial satellites through models, booklets or illustrations - 289.
+- 286. Creative pictures of solar system (comets, constellations, etc.) - 287.
+Creative ideas through models, illustration, cartoons, or booklets of man in the space age - 288.
+Examples of artificial satellites through models, booklets or illustrations 289.
 Examples of man's concept of space and life in the space age through models, murals, illustrations - 290.
 Any other science experience